-The BMG held a series of activities on Jan 28-31, 2013 during the First APEC Senior Officials’ Meeting (SOM) held in Jakarta, Indonesia.
-The Group agreed on a set of goals for 2013 in recognition of the Vladivostok Declaration, the directives and priorities of APEC Leaders and Ministers, Senior Officials and the Committee on Trade and Investment (CTI), and in support of Indonesia’s priority of Attaining the Bogor Goals; Achieving Sustainable Growth with Equity, and Promoting Connectivity in 2013 and the APEC theme for 2013 “Resilient Asia-Pacific, Engine of Global Growth."
+The first BMG meeting in 2013 was held on 28-31 January in the margin of the First APEC Senior Officials’ Meeting (SOM) in Jakarta, Indonesia.
+The BMG agreed on a set of goals for 2013 in recognition of the Vladivostok Declaration, the directives and priorities of APEC Leaders and Ministers, Senior Officials, the Committee on Trade and Investment (CTI), and in support of Indonesia’s 2013 priorities of Attaining the Bogor Goals; Achieving Sustainable Growth with Equity, and Promoting Connectivity and the 2013 APEC theme of “Resilient Asia-Pacific, Engine of Global Growth."

-- Amendment to the transitional membership category in the ABTC Operating Framework to give greater certainty to the remaining transitional members to assist in their internal efforts to secure the necessary investments to become full members.
+- The Group noted the amended ABTC Operating Framework, the text of which was finalised intersessionally to give greater certainty for the remaining transitional members and assist in their internal efforts to secure the necessary investments to become full members.

-With regard to cross-group initiatives such as APEC Travel Facilitation Initiative (TFI) and the Dialogue on Emergency Response Travel Facilitation (ERTF), the BMG will enhance its cooperation with other APEC working groups, such as the Counter-Terrorism Task Force (CTTF), the Sub-Committee on Customs Procedures (SCCP), and the Emergency Preparedness Working Group (EPWG) to increase cross-group engagement and, where appropriate, leadership in relation to passenger risk analysis, including further development of the Regional Movement Alert System (RMAS); data quality; and the use of information and technology to enhance border facilitation and control.
+With regard to cross-group initiatives such as APEC Travel Facilitation Initiative (TFI), the Dialogue on Emergency Response Travel Facilitation (ERTF), and the High Level Dialogue on Travel Facilitation, the BMG will enhance its cooperation with other APEC working groups, including the Counter-Terrorism Task Force (CTTF), the Sub-Committee on Customs Procedures (SCCP), the Emergency Preparedness Working Group (EPWG), and the Tourism Working Group (TWG) to increase cross-group engagement and contribute where appropriate.

 As travel facilitation covers a wide arrange of issues, such cooperation is necessary to bring synergy among various initiatives and resources of the relevant working groups.
 The BMG will also continue its close consultation with the APEC Business Advisory Council (ABAC) to include private sector input.
 ABAC is invited to the BMG meetings to provide business perspectives on business mobility issues.

-The BMG will meet again at the third Senior Officials' Meeting (SOM) in Medan, Indonesia in June 2013 and will continue its work intersessionally through exchanges of information with the aim of producing policy recommendations and follow up actions on these issues.
+The BMG will meet again at the first Senior Officials' Meeting (SOM) in China in 2014 and will continue its work intersessionally through exchanges of information with the aim of producing policy recommendations and follow-up actions on these issues.